CV - English

-I am a Ph.D. candidate in Environmental Science at ICTA-UAB and a member of the REAL Project team, working under the supervision of Giorgos Kallis and Diego Andreucci.
-My dissertation is a multi-sited ethnography of Latin American post-development coalitions.
+Vaclav Masek Sánchez is a Ph.D. candidate in Political Ecology at the Institute for Environmental Science and Technology (ICTA-UAB), Universidad Autónoma de Barcelona, where his dissertation examines alliance-building for ecosocial transformation across Latin America as a member of the REAL Project research team, working under the supervision of Giorgos Kallis and Diego Andreucci.

 Undergraduate thesis presentation at NYU (May 2017).